What is your request? Quickly find the information you are looking for. ↓

 §

 Oh, indeed there is!
-You will have to take over an existing business that is either failing or only surviving or the owner retiring.
-When doing so, you will have to communicate to the authorities that you will be turning this business around to a profitable one.
+You will have to take over an existing business that is either failing, only surviving, or the owner is retiring.
+When doing so, you will have to communicate to the authorities that you will be turning this business around from a loss-making one to a profitable one.
 Yes, you will have to invest a significant amount and at least keep the existing employees – if not even increase the number.

 §§